yast/yast.github.io/doc/maintenance-branches.md

 ### Branch Specific Commits

-Maintenance branch usually contain commits that switch e.g. ci and docker file to its own target.
-If merge contains this commit, simply use `git revert <commit>`.
+A maintenance branch usually contains commits that switch e.g. CI and Docker file to its own target.
+If a merge contains this commit, simply use `git revert <commit>`.
 This will revert it even for future.

 ### YCP Branch

-When backporting fix from ruby to ycp it is recommended to write it from scratch as there is no ruby2ycp converter.
+When backporting a fix from Ruby to YCP it is recommended to write it from scratch as there is no ruby2ycp converter.

-For other way when first fix is in YCP and then needed in ruby then ycp2ruby converter can be used, but recommended way is to write it also from scratch because result will be nicer ruby code.
+For the other way around, when first a fix is in YCP and then needed in Ruby, the `ycp2ruby` converter *can* be used, but the recommended way is to write it also from scratch because the result will be a much nicer Ruby code.

 ### Merge Has More Commits

-When merge has more commits then expected, then two situations happen.
+When a merge has more commits than expected, there are two possible causes.

-The first one can be that someone before forget to merge.
-In this case you should be hero and also merge it to newer branch, so we do not miss any fix from maintenance branch.
+The first one can be that someone forgot to merge earlier.
+In this case you should be the hero and also merge it to the newer branch, so that we do not miss any fix from the maintenance branch.

-The second case is when in past branch we failed and branch start differ too much so it is easier to has it as separate branches.
-In such case it makes sense to use cherry-pick, but expect that someone asks for it during code review.
+The second case is when in the past branch we failed and the branch started to differ too much so it is easier to have separate branches.
+In such case it makes sense to use `cherry-pick`, but expect that someone asks about it during code review.

 ### Backporting Fix

-When maintenance fix was not requested and made only in master and then requested to backport to a maintenance branch, it is still needed to `merge` back the `cherry-pick` used for backporting the fix so we are still sure that nothing is missing.
+When a maintenance fix was not requested and made only in master and then requested to backport to a maintenance branch, it is still needed to `merge` back the `cherry-pick` used for backporting the fix so we are still sure that nothing is missing.

-Example how to backport fix and then merge branch back
+Example how to backport a fix and then merge the branch back
 ```
 git checkout SLE-12-GA
 git pull